 How to make the truffles:

-Step 2.
-As soon as the mix starts to boil, pour it over finely chopped bittersweet chocolate.
+- Pour the hot mixture over finely chopped bittersweet chocolate.
 Let sit for 2 minutes.

-Step 4.
-Mix in finely chopped crystallized ginger.
-Let cool to room temperature.
+- Stir in finely chopped crystallized ginger.
+Let cool to room temperature, then cover and chill in the fridge for 3 hours.

-Step 6.
-Roll each truffle in cocoa powder.
+- Roll each truffle in unsweetened cocoa powder.

 Keep the truffles in an airtight container in the fridge until you’re ready to serve them.